 So much for the paperless office: either you’ve got an email inbox that each day brings fresh hell in the form of hundreds of messages, or you’ve got an in-tray brim-full of paper – or, if you’re particularly unlucky, you’ve got both.[Read more…] about 14 ways to put your inbox on a diet

 Most people don’t want to be managers.
 Only one in three American workers actually aspires to a leadership role and only seven percent want to get into the boardroom, according to a recent survey.
 Being a manage is no picnic.
 But perhaps it would be more palatable if people could learn to take a holiday at work.[Read more…] about Take a holiday at work

 Sarah’s team was facing a team productivity crisis.
-She was responsible for a big launch event at an upcoming trade show: colleagues to wrangle, suppliers to manage, finances to sort out, floor space to book and a thousand other things to do.[Read more…] about How to crack the whip without leaving a mark: ten tips for instant team productivity wins
+She was responsible for a big launch event at an upcoming trade show: colleagues to wrangle, suppliers to manage, finances to sort out, floor space to book and a thousand other things to do.[Read more…] about Team productivity: How to crack the whip without leaving a mark

 The open plan modern office could be killing your productivity, reckons The Atlantic’s Julie Beck.[Read more…] about Why your office is killing your productivity (and how to fix it)